Giving Up a Pet

 We humanely euthanize those animals that are not candidates for adoption due to medical or behavioral problems.
 We also euthanize aggressive animals that are determined to be a potential threat to the community and those sick or injured animals that are unrehabilitatable given our resource limitations.

-There is no charge for giving up an animal, though we will ask if you are able to make a donation to help care for all the animals here at the shelter.
-Animals may be given up any time during regular business hours.
+There is no charge to City of Alexandria residents for giving up an animal, though we will ask if you are able to make a donation to help care for all the animals here at the shelter.
+Animals may be surrendered any time during regular business hours.

 * Owners surrendering animals who have bitten within the last 10 days, and are therefore in their rabies quarantine period, will be asked to take that animal to their local jurisdiction so that the quarantine can be followed by the appropriate jurisdiction.